temelnyk/blog/README.md

 Branch `master` contains the latest working code (it's not deployable because does not contain compiled client code).

 Branches `sprint-...` contain sprint releases.
+Lifecycle:
-Every new sprint branch starts at the beginning of the sprint from `master` (so it's eventually based on the previous sprint ode).
-Code is being pushed into the sprint branch during the sprint.
-At the end of the sprint it gets merged into `master`.
+- **Beginning of the sprint:** new sprint branch started from `master` (so it's eventually based on the previous sprint code).
+- **During the sprint** code is being pushed into the sprint branch.
+- **At the end of the sprint**
+  - `CHANGELOG.md` gets updated;
+  - the sprint branch gets merged into `master`.

 Branches `release-...` are branched off from `master` at release time.
 They look like corresponding sprint branches.
-   Releade branches should be checked out on production.
+   Release branches should be checked out on production.
 After that the `npm install && npm run prod` should be run in `client/` folder.

 ```
           feature-a     feature-b                feature-c